📑 Table of contents

 fallback_model: google/gemini-2.5-flash

-For Coding
+For coding

-Top Choice: Claude Opus 4 or Claude Sonnet 4
+Top choice: Claude Opus 4 or Claude Sonnet 4

-Top Choice: Claude Sonnet 4
+Top choice: Claude Sonnet 4

-Top Choice: Gemini 2.5 Pro
+Top choice: Gemini 2.5 Pro

-Top Choice: Gemini 2.5 Pro
+Top choice: Gemini 2.5 Pro

-Gemini is natively multimodal—it understands images, videos, and audio with impressive quality.
-It’s the only one that can analyze a YouTube video directly.
+Gemini is natively multimodal — it understands images, videos, and audio with impressive quality.
+It's the only one that can analyze a YouTube video directly.

 Alternative: GPT-4.1 with Vision + DALL-E for image generation.

-Top Choice: Llama 4 Maverick or Scout
+Top choice: Llama 4 Maverick or Scout

-Top Choice: Gemini 2.5 Flash (free via Google AI Studio)
+Top choice: Gemini 2.5 Flash (free via Google AI Studio)

-🔧 How to Use These Models with OpenClaw
+🔧 How to use these models with OpenClaw

-Here’s how to set your default model:
+Here is how to configure your default model:

 default_model: anthropic/claude-sonnet-4